Extensions of the I-MMSE Relationship to Gaussian Channels with Feedback and Memory: New Proofs of Existing Results

 \section{New Proofs of Existing Results}

-In this section, to further illustrate the idea of our approach, we give new proofs of some existing results: the original I-MMSE relation in (\ref{I-MMSE}) and the classical de Bruijn's identity.
-To enhance the readability and emphasize the main idea, we omit some technical details, such as checking the conditions required for the interchange of differentiation and integration.
+In this section, to further illustrate the idea of our approach, we give new proofs of some existing results: the original I-MMSE relationship in (\ref{I-MMSE}) and the classical de Bruijn's identity.
+To enhance the readability and emphasize the main idea, here and throughout the paper, we omit some technical details of checking the conditions required for the interchanges of differentiation and integration, which will be provided in the Appendices.